-The Premium Tax Section is responsible for the regulation of Surplus Lines brokers, including reporting and compliance, along with the collection of surplus lines premium tax revenue.
-Refer to Title 18, Delaware Insurance Code Chapter 19 for details of Surplus and Excess Lines regulation.
+The Surplus Lines Section is responsible for the regulation of surplus lines brokers, including all reporting and compliance, along with the collection of surplus lines premium tax revenue.
+Refer to Title 18, Delaware Insurance Code Chapter 19 for details of Surplus Lines regulation.

 Eligible Non-admitted Surplus Lines Companies

 Since passage of the Nonadmitted and Reinsurance Reform Act of 2010 (NRRA), the Delaware Department of Insurance no longer determines whether or not a non-admitted insurer is eligible-and does not “approve”-surplus lines insurers to transact business in Delaware.
 For years, the Department published Surplus Lines Bulletin No. 5, the Listing of Eligible Surplus Lines Insurers.
 The publication and use of this listing is no longer mandatory, and no specific list will be published by the Department.

 Foreign (U.S.) Surplus Lines Insurers Under the mandates of the NRRA, any insurer domiciled in a U. S. jurisdiction (also referred to as “foreign surplus lines insurer”) is considered eligible to transact surplus lines business in any state if that non-admitted insurer maintains capital and surplus of at least $15 million or the minimum capital and surplus requirements under the law of the insured’s home state, whichever is greater.